Overview

 Completion rates, shown at the end of the journey, show the overall completion rate from the first branch of that path to the final step.

-Session-limited journeys track user progress within a single session (e.g. a given date range but with the limiter within a single session).
+Session-limited journeys track user progress within a single session.
 Each user is still counted only once, even if they performed a journey multiple times in that date range.

 What is a session?